johngruen/project-dfa/README.md

 # Project Chameleon

-Common UI, and Graphic components for Firefox Desktop, Android and More.
+Common UI, and Graphic components for Firefox Desktop, Android and more.

 ## WORK IN PROGRESS

 All components of Chameleon are currently WIP.
 This includes the overall site build process.
 The following instructions are correct as of 5/9/14

-## DEPENDENCIES
+## Prerequisites

 Node, Bower, Grunt